 \subsection{Part-Whole Quality Metric}

-\textbf{PartPQ Metric.} The PartPQ is proposed to unify both Panoptic Segmentation and Part Segmentation~\cite{degeus2021panopticparts} in original paper.
-It is formalized as follows:

-${TP}$ is a true positive segment, ${FP}$ is a false positive segment, and ${FN}$ is a false negative segment, respectively.
-The definition of them is based on the Intersection Over Union (IOU) between a predicted segment $p$ and a ground-truth segment $g$ for a class $l$ (where $l \in \mathcal{L}$).
-A prediction is a ${TP}$ if it has an overlap with a ground-truth segment with an $\textrm{IOU} > 0.5$.
-An ${FP}$ is a predicted segment that is not matched with the ground truth, and an ${FN}$ is a ground-truth segment not matched with a prediction. $\textrm{IOU}$ contains two cases (part and non-part):

-If a segment contains the part annotations, PartPQ calculates the mean IoU of each part.
-If all the things have no parts annotations, the PartPQ degrades to PQ.

-\textbf{Issues of PartPQ.} There are several issues for such metric. \textbf{Firstly}, the PartPQ biases against the PQ.
-In particular, we use two different models: Panoptic-ParFormer and Merged baseline~\cite{zhang2021knet} to analyze the upper bound performance by replacing the panoptic segmentation Ground Truth (GT) or part segmentation GT into our prediction.
+\textbf{Issues of PartPQ.} There are several issues with the PartPQ metric, as defined in Eq.~\ref{equ:partPQ}.
+First, PartPQ biases against PQ.
+We use two different models: Panoptic-ParFormer and Merged baseline~\cite{zhang2021knet} to analyze the upper bound performance by replacing the panoptic segmentation Ground Truth (GT) or part segmentation GT into our prediction.
 The Merged baseline contains a panoptic segmentation model~\cite{zhang2021knet} and one separate part segmentation model~\cite{deeplabv3plus}.
-For both models, we find that replacing panoptic segmentation GT leads to a huge gain on PartPQ while replacing part segmentation only results in a limited gain.
-That indicates PartPQ is more \textit{sensitive to panoptic segmentationt than part segmentation on CPP dataset}, which decreases the role of part segmentation. \textbf{Secondly}, it only considers the region-level matching and lacks the pixel-level evaluation. \textbf{Thirdly}, it does not decouple the error of part segmentation and scene segmentation, which lacks interpretability of model performance.
-In summary, the PartPQ does not balance the two different types of relation: part-whole and pixel-region.
+For both models, we find that replacing panoptic segmentation ground truth leads to a significant gain on PartPQ, while replacing part segmentation only results in a limited gain.
+This indicates that PartPQ is more \textit{sensitive to panoptic segmentation than part segmentation} on the CPP dataset, which decreases the role of part segmentation.
+Second, it only considers region-level matching and lacks pixel-level evaluation.
+Third, it does not decouple the error of part and scene segmentation, which lacks interpretability of model performance.
+Namely, the PartPQ metric does not balance the two types of relations: part-whole relation and pixel-region relation.

-\textbf{Proposed Part-Whole Quality.} In this work, motivated by the previous analysis, we present a new metric named Part-Whole Quality.
-Our insight is to decouple the error of part and scene segmentation outputs and also consider both region-level and pixel-level in one formulation.
-Our metric is defined as follows:
+\textbf{Proposed Part-Whole Quality.} Motivated by the previous analysis, we present a new metric named Part-Whole Quality.
+The main idea is to decouple the error of part and scene segmentation outputs and consider both region-level and pixel-level evaluation in one formulation.
+Our metric is defined as:

-where $PartPQ_{p}$ only considers the part-level Panoptic Quality and $mIoU$ calculates the pixel-level Intersection Over Union for scene segments (including thing (th) and stuff (st) masks) and part segments.
-In particular, we adopt an average of scene and part to highlight the ratio of part segments.
-The $PWQ$ can be decoupled into two items: Scene Segment Quality: $SSQ= mIoU_{th, st} \cdot PQ_{th, st}$ and Part Segment Quality: $PSQ = mIoU_{part} \cdot PartPQ_{p}$.
-The $PWQ$ is defined as the geometric mean of $SSQ$ and $PSQ$.